OpenRockets/web-dev-error-solutions/errors/css/css-challenge-responsive-pricing-table-with-tailwind-css/README.md

 # 🐞 CSS Challenge: Responsive Pricing Table with Tailwind CSS

-This challenge involves creating a responsive pricing table using Tailwind CSS.
-The table should display three different pricing plans (Basic, Pro, and Enterprise) with clear distinctions in features and pricing.
-The design should be clean, modern, and adapt seamlessly to different screen sizes.
+This challenge focuses on creating a responsive pricing table using Tailwind CSS.
+The goal is to build a clean, visually appealing table that adapts seamlessly to different screen sizes.
+We'll utilize Tailwind's utility classes for efficient styling and responsiveness.

 **Description of the Styling:**

-The pricing table will use Tailwind CSS classes to style each plan in a separate card.
-Each card will contain:

-* A plan title (e.g., "Basic", "Pro", "Enterprise").
-* A monthly price prominently displayed.
-* A list of included features using bullet points.
-* A clear call to action button ("Select Plan").

-The overall layout will use a grid system provided by Tailwind to ensure proper alignment and responsiveness across different devices.
-We will aim for a clean visual hierarchy, emphasizing the pricing and key features of each plan.
+The pricing table will consist of three pricing plans: Basic, Pro, and Premium.
+Each plan will have a title, a list of features, a price, and a call-to-action button.
+The table will be responsive, adjusting its layout for smaller screens (e.g., stacking the plans vertically instead of horizontally).
+We'll use a clean and modern design with subtle visual cues to highlight differences between the plans.

 **Full Code:**